Treatments for Post Traumatic Stress (PTSD)

 The following methods require something external to help your PTSD.
 This category is subdivided between the methods that help symptoms of PTSD and the methods that can resolve it.
 The latter subcategory is not a cure, but it goes beyond relieving the symptoms.
 This category helps with neural connections and brain dysregulation.
 The events that triggered you in the past will be decreased or eliminated, without having to continue ongoing treatment.

 After one treatment, often the frequency of treatment can be reduced and the symptoms do not persist.
 However, Acupuncture does not change the neural connections or dysregulation of the brain activity, so if something triggers you, the symptoms will return.
-William Mogan is the Acupuncturist on Dr. Diane®’s Brain Health Team of Experts.
+William Mogan, Tom Tam, and Yvonne Tam are Acupuncturists Dr. Diane®’s Brain Health Team of Experts.

 - Homeopathic– including Bach Flower Essence and Herbal Remedies

 When dealing with PTSD, go to a certified practitioner in the fields of homeopathic and herbal remedies.
-David Sollars is the Homeopathic Practitioner on Dr. Diane®’s Brain Health Team of Experts.
-Dr. Diane® is a certified Bach Flower practitioner
+Susan Keefe is the Homeopathic Practitioner on Dr. Diane®’s Brain Health Team of Experts.
+Dr. Diane® is a certified Bach Flower practitioner.

 - Talk Therapy- Cognitive Behavior Therapy (CBT)